VM-Mobile-SDK/nextgen-adsdk-ios-tutorial/README.md

-# nextgen-adsdk-ios-tutorial
+# IOS AdSDK Tutorial App

-The project for IOS AdSDK tutorials
+The project is associated with the [IOS AdSDK tutorials](https://vm-mobile-sdk.github.io/nextgen-adsdk-ios-release/tutorials/meet-adsdk/).